Understanding dependencies in project management

 Tips for dependency management

 Dependency management can seem overwhelming at first glance, but learning how to navigate it can set your projects up for success.
-Here are four tips to help you organize task dependencies.
+Here are four tips to help you optimize task dependencies.

 1. Organize tasks using project management software

 Finding the right project management tool that works for your team can change the game in terms of internal dependencies.
-Using a task management tool that can house your project plan, project activity, and clearly identify dependent tasks can help your team stick to the project schedule
+Using a task management tool that can house your project plan, project activities, and clearly identify dependent tasks can help your team stick to the project schedule.
+Look for tools with integrations with your other core systems.

 2. Visualize dependencies clearly